schmaustech/assisted-installer-pxe-blog/README.md

 clusterimageset.hive.openshift.io/openshift-v4.10.16 created
 ~~~

-Next we need to create a mirror config which tells the assisted image service where to get the images from, since we are using a disconnected installation to deploy clustersN+1.
-This configuration should contain the CA certificate and any registry references to ensure that the cluster being deployed knows to pull the images it needs from the local registry.

-Let's create the config using the below:
+Next we need to create a mirror config which tells the assisted image service where to get the images from, since I am using a prerelease version.
+This step should not be needed when the release goes GA.
+However it should be noted this step would be needed if performing a disconnected installation since we would need to tell the discovery ISO where to pull the images from if using a local registry.
+Let's create the configuration using the below:

 ~~~bash
 $ cat << EOF > ~/kni20-mirror-config.yaml